-In late 2019 Tony was hired to write and direct the satiric comedy short "Representation Matters?", which has been selected to screen in multiple film festivals around the world, winning awards for "Best Film", "Best Director", "Best Screenplay", and "Best Actress", and a nomination for "Best Actor".
-Tony was also hired to write and direct a corporate image advertisement for a leading wealth management firm in 2021.
+In late 2019 Tony was hired to write and direct the satiric comedy short "Representation Matters?", which has been selected to screen in multiple film festivals in the U.S., Latin America, Europe and Japan, winning awards for "Best Film", "Best Director", "Best Screenplay", and "Best Actress", and a nomination for "Best Actor".
+Tony was also hired to write and direct a corporate image advertisement for Innovative Wealth Strategists, a leading wealth management firm in 2021.

 Tony also studies acting, and has been a supporting or lead actor in two shorts (“Refuel” and “Starlight Inn”); a Chinese drama television series ("Marry to the West") and an independent feature ("Fatal Crossing")